 We performed a comparison between Oracle GoldenGate and SSIS based on real PeerSpot user reviews.

-Find out in this report how the two Data Integration solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."It is quite scalable."
+Find out in this report how the two Data Integration solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."I like that the product transforms data and provides real-time applications."

 "With Oracle GoldenGate, you can easily sync the tables and put them into the ODS database."